champions4change361-dotcom/champions-for-change/replit.md

 This is a full-stack tournament bracket management application that allows users to create and manage single-elimination tournaments with interactive bracket visualization and real-time match updates.
 The application features a React frontend with a Node.js/Express backend, using PostgreSQL for data persistence and in-memory storage as a fallback.

-**Status**: Fully functional and ready for use.
-The system automatically connects to Supabase database when available, with graceful fallback to in-memory storage.
+**Status**: Fully functional with comprehensive Bubble database integration.
+System includes import functionality for 59+ sports, 30+ tournament formats, and track events.
+Features interactive bracket management with team name editing and complete tournament lifecycle management.

 ## User Preferences